awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-instance-asg.md

    aws autoscaling describe-auto-scaling-groups --auto-scaling-group-names my-asg
    ```

-   The following example response shows that the desired capacity has increased by 1 to 3, and that there is a new instance, `i-0787762faf1c28619`:
+   The following example response shows that the desired capacity has increased by 1 instance \(to a new capacity of 3\), and that there is a new instance, `i-0787762faf1c28619`\.

    ```
    {